rmnavr/wy/docs/05_Symbols.md

 ncut x :2      | (ncut x :2)   ; as desired
 ```

+Anyway, when in doubt, just wrap it in hy expression.

 ## Special case for `\`

 Remember that unlike all other wy symbols, you don't need `\` to be surrounded by spaces:
 ```hy
   \x           | x      ; seen by parser as '\' and 'x'

   \ x          | x      ; seen by parser as '\' and 'x'

-  Lx           | (Lx)   ; seen by parser as word 'Lx' L x          | [(x)]  ; seen by parser as 'L' wrapper and 'x' word
+  Lx           | (Lx)   ; seen by parser as word 'Lx'

+  L x          | [(x)]  ; seen by parser as 'L' wrapper and 'x' word

   L\x          | [x]    ; seen by parser as 'L', '\' and 'x'
 ```

-For this reason wy words can never have `\` in their name.
+For this reason wy words can't normally have `\` in their name.
 Like for example `L\x` is not a walid wy name.

 Once again, wrap this in hy-brackets and you'll get